kgn3400/calendar_events/readme.md

 <br/>
 <br/>
 -->

-It's possible to synchronize the rotation between multiple carousels by using the same optional Timer helper.
-Restarting the Timer helper can be done via the Calendar events helper or via an automation
+It's possible to rotate between multiple Calendar events in the same card by using the [Carousel helper integration](https://github.com/kgn3400/carousel)

 ## Services